nadiamariduena/creativ-img.distortion2/README.md

 #### The First time i tried to follow this tutorial i failed.

-For that reason I decided to train my skills with another [tutorial](https://github.com/nadiamariduena/skew-distortion-on-scroll-locomotive) from the same youtuber, this time things worked differently.
+For that reason I decided to develop my skills with another [tutorial](https://github.com/nadiamariduena/skew-distortion-on-scroll-locomotive) from the same youtuber, this time things worked differently.
 I structured the project in a different way before i started the lesson, so i did the same with this one, now i can finally see the project, of course with no animations on the images or the animated scroll, its a good thing because in my first try i had a blank page.

 [skew-distortion-on-scroll-locomotive](https://github.com/nadiamariduena/skew-distortion-on-scroll-locomotive)